THE EMPRESS EUGENIE’S JEWELS 1872

 – There was a wonderful necklace of black pearls, the only one in existince, each being as large as a marrow-fat pea and diamond snap, it took years to collect it.

-– Three pearl and diamond fringe pendants composed of large stones.
+– The three pearl and diamond fringe pendant brooch composed of large stones

 – Pink pearl necklaces.